-The most common cause of a circular rash on the skin is ringworm, but other issues can also leave this distinctive mark.
+The most common cause of a circular rash on the skin is ringworm, but other issues — such as Lyme disease and granuloma annulare — can also leave this distinctive mark.

 A doctor diagnoses the cause of a rash after examining it and asking about symptoms.
 They may recommend oral medication, a topical cream, or strategies for avoiding triggers.